-- ▶ Hold down Shift to lock the rectangle or the ellipse ratio to 1:1. - Hold down Alt to draw the rectangle or ellipse from its centre. - ▶ Hold down Shift to snap the line every 15 degrees. - Hold down Alt to snap the start or end of the line to a nearby stroke.
+- Hold down Shift to lock the rectangle or the ellipse ratio to 1:1. - Hold down Alt to draw the rectangle or ellipse from its centre. - Hold down Shift to snap the line every 15 degrees. - Hold down Alt to snap the start or end of the line to a nearby stroke. - 5.
+Use the Contour Editor > tool to deform the shape and create your drawing.